 If you have been injured or a loved one has been killed in an accident involving a distracted driver, the Carr & Carr Attorneys at Law team is here to help.
-Our Oklahoma injury lawyers have extensive experience helping car accident injury victims pursue the financial compensation they deserve to heal and move forward in their lives.
+Our Oklahoma City car accident lawyers have extensive experience helping car accident injury victims pursue the financial compensation they deserve to heal and move forward in their lives.

 What is Distracted Driving?

 Distracted driving is any activity that diverts attention from driving.
 The following behaviors are examples of distracted driving:

 - Fiddling with the stereo, heat or air conditioning, or navigation system